dc-js/dc.js/web/docs/api-1.7.0-dev.md

 ```

 #### .colorDomain([domain])
 Set or get the current domain for the color mapping function.
-The domain must be supplied as an arrary.
+The domain must be supplied as an array.

 Note: previously this method accepted a callback function.
 Instead you may use a custom scale set by `.colors`.